Esteban Meneses

-Professor Esteban Meneses (born 13 September 1972), is a former Argentine rugby union player, now head coach of the Uruguayan national team.
+Professor Esteban Meneses (born 13 April 1972), is an Argentine rugby union head coach and former player.

 Playing

 Meneses, born in La Plata, played for his local team for most of his playing career.
 Starting out in the junior section at his club La Plata at a young age, Meneses moved through the ranks to senior rugby in 1992.
 He was part of the La Plata team that won the last URBA Championship organised by the national union before it became a regional competition, and helped his side to second place in the Nacional de Clubes competition.

 In 1999, Meneses signed with Italian side Calvisano, which saw him play second tier European Rugby during the 1999–2000 European Challenge Cup.
 He remained in Italy for three more years, moving to Amatori Alghero in the 2001–2002 season, before returning home to La Plata a season later where he became captain in 2004.
 After another season at the helm, he retired at the end of the 2005 season after playing senior rugby for over a decade for his local club, and a four-year stint in Europe.